SSWConsulting/SSW.Rules.Content/rules/do-you-use-co-creation-patterns/rule.md

 ## Efficient Code Reviews

-There are several improvements we can make to address some of the issues above:
+There are several improvements we can make to address some of the issues above.

 ### Avoid Pull Request Churn